Lakatrazz/BONELAB-Fusion/Staging/README.md

 ![](https://i.imgur.com/1ZpMfei.png)

+# How To Install (PCVR)
+1. Make sure you are on BONELAB Patch 3.
+2. Install Melonloader.
+3. Install Bonelib.
+4. Download Fusion and drag the .dll file into your Melonloader Mods folder.
+This is not to be confused with the SLZ official mods folder.
+5. Make sure you have Steam installed (though I'm sure you do).
+6. You're done!

+# How to Use the Mod
+All of the functions of the mod can be found in BONEMENU under the tab "BONELAB Fusion".
+In order to make and join servers, use the Matchmaking tab.
+Starting or disconnecting from a server can be found in the "Server Info" tab.

 # Physical Interactions
 Instead of players and synced props being kinematic, non-physics objects, all interactions are solved using physical forces.<br>
 This means you can pickup your friends, throw them, stand on them, push them, and more.